Federal agencies prepare to act against unvaccinated employees - NewsBreak

 As of this week, the White House and the Department of Education had both reached full compliance, the first known agencies to do so.

 At the Department of Education, roughly 3,900 employees either received at least one dose of a vaccine or have a pending or approved exception.
-The department also has a 97 percent vaccination rate, which includes only employees who are vaccinated with the first and second dose.
+The department also has a 97% vaccination rate, which includes only employees who are vaccinated with the first and second dose.

 Some agencies also saw success in convincing unvaccinated workers to get the shot toward the end of the year.
-The Social Security Administration, for instance, as of Friday had achieved a 98.9 percent compliance rate and a 91.5 vaccination rate, compared with a 95 percent compliance rate and 87.7 percent vaccination rate as of November.
+The Social Security Administration, for instance, as of Friday had achieved a 98.9% compliance rate and a 91.5% vaccination rate, compared with a 95% compliance rate and 87.7% vaccination rate as of November.

 A Transportation Department spokesperson also said that the department “saw more compliance following education and counseling steps completed in December and next steps of the enforcement process will involve letters warning of brief suspensions for those few still not in compliance.”

-The department says that 99.9 percent of its roughly 52,500 employees are vaccinated with at least one dose or have a pending or approved exception or extension request, meaning only about 50 employees are not in compliance with the mandate.
+The department says that 99.9% of its roughly 52,500 employees are vaccinated with at least one dose or have a pending or approved exception or extension request, meaning only about 50 employees are not in compliance with the mandate.

 Other agencies have larger numbers of unvaccinated workers who aren’t complying with Biden’s mandate.

-Just under 98 percent of the Department of Agriculture’s 75,955 permanent employees are complying with the mandate, meaning about 1,587 employees are facing counseling and potentially more drastic measures.
+Just under 98% of the Department of Agriculture’s 75,955 permanent employees are complying with the mandate, meaning about 1,587 employees are facing counseling and potentially more drastic measures.

-With a 99 percent compliance rate, almost 960 out of 95,800 Treasury Department employees are not vaccinated and don’t have a pending or approved exception.
+With a 99% compliance rate, almost 960 out of 95,800 Treasury Department employees are not vaccinated and don’t have a pending or approved exception.

 When reached by The Hill, multiple agencies insisted they do not expect suspensions or firings due to the vaccine mandate to adversely impact critical government operations.